Basic-Data-Infrastructure/demo-vertrouwde-goederenafgifte/README.md

 # DIL - Demo Vertrouwde Goederenafgifte

+An application to demonstrate the "Vertrouwde Goederenafgifte" use case.

+## ⚠ DISCLAIMER ⚠

+**The software is for demo purposes only!**  It has not been audited for security flaws and is not suitable as a starting point to develop software.
+Use at your own risk.

+## Enviroments

 This code simulates the following environments:

 - [erp](http://localhost:8080/erp/)
 - [wms](http://localhost:8080/wms/)
 - [tms-1](http://localhost:8080/tms-1/)
 - [tms-2](http://localhost:8080/tms-2/)

-## DISCLAIMER

-**The software is for demo purposes only!**  It has not been audited for security flaws and is not suitable as a starting point to develop software.
-Use at your own risk.

 ## Run